software-mansion/protostar/website/docs/tutorials/guides/dependencies-management.md

 - a single dependency, run `protostar update LOCAL_DEPENDENCY_REFERENCE`

 :::info
-**LOCAL_DEPENDENCY_REFERENCE** is any reference shown in [External Dependency Reference Formats](#external-dependency-reference-formats) and the name of a directory storing that dependency.
+**LOCAL_DEPENDENCY_REFERENCE** is any reference shown in [External Dependency Reference Formats](#external-dependency-reference-formats) or the name of a directory storing that dependency.
 :::